dodyg/practical-aspnetcore/projects/3-0/README.md

   * You can see how barebone the project file is.
   * In your `program.cs` you need to add `using Microsoft.Extensions.Hosting;`.
+  * JSON.NET has been removed from the Core shared framework and it needs to be added in if you need it.
+  * You can only inject `IConfiguration` and `IHostingEnvironment` at `Startup` constructor.
   * ASP.NET Core 3 uses `GenericHost` instead of `WebHost`.
 So it is now
     ```
     public class Program